Alternative Rules for Friendly

 PER PLAYER to the THREAT pool.

 3. ROLL FOR ENEMIES.
-Divide the amount of THREAT
+Roll one die

-place the Enemy Blips from the Threat Pool, face down, at
+must place the Enemy Blips from the Threat Pool, face down, at

 ENTRY POINTS listed below.
 Keep going until the